-We consider ESG commitment as a part of our fiduciary duty and we pledge to embed ESG considerations into our decisionmaking process.
+We consider ESG commitment as a part of our fiduciary duty and we pledge to embed ESG considerations into our decision-making process.
 To achieve this, we have developed a core governance framework to ensure the alignment of ESG governance with our strategic growth, while advocating ESG integration into our business operations.
-Our ESG governance structure is divided into two components, namely the board of directors (the "Board") and an ESG sub-committee.
+Our ESG governance structure is divided into two components, namely the board of directors of the Company (the "Board") and an ESG subcommittee.

-The Board holds the overall responsibility on the Group's ESG issues and oversees the ESG strategies, direction and policies.
-In order to better manage the Group's ESG performance, related issues and potential risks, the Board discusses and reviews the Group's ESG risks and opportunities, performance, progress, goals and targets regularly with the assistance of the ESG sub-committee.
+The Board holds the overall responsibility for the Group's ESG issues and oversees the ESG strategies, direction and policies.
+In order to better manage the Group's ESG performance, related issues and potential risks, the Board discusses and reviews the Group's ESG risks and opportunities, performance, progress, goals and targets at least once per year with the assistance of the ESG sub-committee.
 The Board is also responsible for ensuring the effectiveness of ESG risk management and internal control mechanism and facilitating the exchange of best practices with other comparable companies.
+With the assistance of ESG professionals, the Board is equipped with the skills, experience and knowledge needed for overseeing the ESG strategy of the Group.

 The ESG sub-committee is composed of the Chief Executive Officer and management of different departments.
 It facilitates the Board's oversight of ESG matters and has the responsibility for collecting and analysing ESG data, monitoring and evaluating the Group's ESG performance, ensuring compliance with ESG-related laws and regulations and preparing ESG reports.
-The ESG sub-committee arranges meetings regularly to evaluate the effectiveness of current policies and procedures, and formulate appropriate solutions to improve the overall ESG performance.
-At meetings, the ESG sub-committee discussed the existing and upcoming plans in order to monitor and manage the Group's strategic goals in terms of sustainable development, mitigate potential risks, and minimise their negative impacts on its business operations.
-By setting ESG-related goals and targets to minimise the environmental impacts from the Group's operation, the Group affirmed its committee would periodically report to the Board, assist in assessing and identifying the Group's ESG risks and opportunities, evaluate the implementation and effectiveness of the internal control mechanism, and review the progress of the set goals and targets.
+The ESG sub-committee arranges meetings at least once per year to evaluate the effectiveness of current policies and procedures and formulate appropriate solutions to improve the overall ESG performance.
+At meetings, the ESG sub-committee discusses the existing and upcoming plans in order to monitor and manage the Group's strategic goals in terms of sustainable development, mitigate potential risks, and minimise their negative impacts on its business operations.
+The ESG sub-committee would at least once per year report to the Board, assist in assessing and identifying the Group's ESG risks and opportunities, evaluate the implementation and effectiveness of the internal control mechanism, and review the progress of the set goals and targets.